On the right track?

 rate and lead time is normally consistent, share it with your campaign managers and it may be possible to map improvements or reductions back to changes on campaigns.

 Each of the above can be done with very little investment and if you have Google Tag Manager they can also be set up without technical assistance.
 I often find this data is being measured in some format within most businesses; we just need to share it with the right people.
 This often leads to improved communication and the break-up of silos which can bring many other benefits.

 Improve your tracking today and start reaping the benefits – there is money to be saved and opportunities to exploit.
 This can pave the way to even better tracking and performance in the future.

-We’ve produced this in-depth guide to using personalisation effectively in your search marketing strategy.
-It’s available exclusively to Drum magazine subscribers – and downloadable for free below:
+We produced an in-depth guide to using personalisation effectively in your search marketing strategy.
+Initially available exclusively to Drum magazine subscribers, it’s now and downloadable for you free.